rrrrrrita92/SQL-Challenge/README.md

-# some sql and leetcode-SQL-Challenge practice
+# some SQL and leetcode SQL Challenge practice